Face to Face (Siouxsie and the Banshees song)

 "Face to Face" is a song recorded by English rock band Siouxsie and the Banshees.
 It was composed by the group along with Danny Elfman and was produced by Stephen Hague.
 The track was featured in the 1992 film Batman Returns and is included on its soundtrack.
-Film director Tim Burton asked the band to compose the main song of the movie.
+The director of the film, Tim Burton, asked the band to compose the main song of the movie.
 Upon its release in July 1992, the song entered the singles charts in the UK and in Europe.

 In the US, tension between people working at the film studio division of Warner Bros. and the executives of Warner Bros.
 Records label occurred, and the song was ultimately released a few weeks after the film opening date, and only on cassette.
 Geffen, the band's US record company, did not get the license to release the song.

 Music and background

-The song featured strings which build to a dramatic conclusion.
+The song featured strings that build to a dramatic conclusion.
 Lyrically, the song makes indirect references to the film's characters Bruce Wayne/Batman played by Michael Keaton, and Selina Kyle/Catwoman played by Michelle Pfeiffer.
 "Face to Face" was heard in the film during a ballroom scene in which the characters dance together, not realising that, as their alter-egos (Batman and Catwoman), they are enemies.
 The lyrics reflected the characters' conflict ("...Cheek to cheek / the bitter sweet / commit your crime / in your deadly time / It's too divine / I want to bend / I want this bliss / but something says I must resist...").
 At one point, lead singer Siouxsie Sioux can be heard purring like a cat, a reference to Catwoman.
 Tim Burton requested the Banshees to write the song of the film: "I've always been a fan – Siouxsie is one of very few women who can create a realistic primal cat sound".

 The recording sessions took place at Real World studios in Bath, southwest of England.
 The strings were then recorded in Los Angeles with Danny Elfman, who composed and supervised the score for Batman Returns.
 In the film, the song can be heard in one scene and during the end credits.